 1.17 CASH AND CASH EQUIVALENTS

-Cash and Cash equivalents include cash and Cheque in hand, bank balances, demand deposits with banks and other shortterm highly liquid investments that are readily convertible to known amounts of cash & which are subject to an insignificant risk of changes in value where original maturity is three months or less.
+Cash and Cash equivalents include cash on hand and Cheque in hand, bank balances, demand deposits with banks having original maturity of less than three months or less and other short-term highly liquid investments that are readily convertible to known amounts of cash & which are subject to an insignificant risk of changes in value.

 Other borrowing costs are recognized as an expense in the period in which they are incurred.